ChrisMcNabbSoftwareDeveloper/fantasy_baseball/README.md

        }
 >

-> 6. Now to run the program,
+> Step 6: Now to run the program,
 >
      $ ./bin/play_ball
 >